dangminhduc/security-speciality-note/README.md

 - S3 Replication(both same and cross region) require bucket versioning.
 - You can create a private Certificate Authority(CA) via ACM.
 After filling in all requrired infomation, such as CA subject name, key algorithm, you can fully manage the private CA(expiration date)
   - There is no ACM private CA policy.
 You need to use IAM policys to control who can access the CA
-- ALB and NLB support multiple certificates and smart certificate selection using Server Name Indication(SNI
+- ALB and NLB support multiple certificates and smart certificate selection using Server Name Indication(SNI)
+- To make GuardDuty ignore some IPs, add a custom trusted IP list and add it to GuardDuty via console.
+- Firewall Manager can be use to config WAF rules within the Organization.
+  - Apply a Firewall Manager WAF Policy to create a Web ACL in each account
+- HSM Module can be deployed in cluster that contains serveral HSMs in different AZ in an AWS region